Turtle-Arena/turtle-arena-archive/trunk/GAME_README.txt

-Turtle Arena is a open-source cross-platform Ninja Turtle fangame using a modified version of the ioquake3 engine.
+Turtle Arena is a free and open source cross-platform third-person action game using a modified version of the ioquake3 engine.

 == Installing ==
 Extract Turtle Arena into a directory.
 It can be placed anywhere, but suggestions below